 - Created a nuisance that interfered with their ability to quietly enjoy the benefits of their own rental units?

 - Have you refused to give your landlord access to your unit after being given notice to do so and a reasonable time to comply?

 - Are you a subtenant who was never approved by your landlord who continues to occupy a unit after the master tenant moved out?

-- Is your landlord planning to perform substantial rehabilitation work on your unit that requires you to move out and have they met their requirements to obtain permits, notified you of your right to return, and paid you relocation expenses?
+Is your landlord planning to perform substantial rehabilitation work on your unit that requires you to move out and have they met their requirements to:

 - Is your landlord removing the property from the rental market?